jadecobra/python_tdd_exercises/source/truth_table/02_binary_operations_1.rst

 preview
 *********************************************************************************

-These combinations give 16 binary operations each of which returns :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` based on the inputs it receives.
+These combinations give 16 binary operations, each operations returns :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` when it gets input.
 Here are the 16 operations that are covered in these chapters and what they return

 * :ref:`Material Implication  <test_material_implication>` returns